BeWell@StepOne Courses, Workshops & Peer Support Groups

 Whether you're new to mindfulness or looking to deepen your practice, this course will provide the tools to help you live with greater awareness, balance, and resilience.

-When: Thursday 17th of April 2025Time: 2 - 4pm
+When: Thursday 11th of December 2025Time: 2 - 4pm

 Location: Online via Zoom